CTEDU’S FREE LIFE COACH TRAINING COURSE

 Empathetic listening requires that you listen and ask yourself the question, “How does what this person is saying apply to them?”
 In a life coaching situation, it is as if you have taken yourself out of the equation and you are merely a mirror for your client to explore areas that they have not yet considered.

 This deep level of listening is the simple, yet powerful, foundation of life coaching.
-Human beings rarely experience others listening to them so intently.
+Human beings rarely experience other people listening to them so intently.
 Empathetic listening invites curiosity and acceptance, rather than advice or judgement, and the coach creates a “safe space” for a client to explore their thoughts and actions when they are solely focused on understanding her or his point of view.

 The most effective coaching takes place in level 2.
 Using empathetic listening skills will open up new pathways and opportunities for you to build stronger relationships and use all of the other life coaching skills.
 There is certainly a time and place for level 1 listening, but in coaching, it is important to focus on and hone your level 2 listening skills.